Mr. Appliance

 So how do you determine what your target audience is typing in to find a business like yours?
 The best place to start is the Google Keyword Tool.
 It's free, simple and will provide you with data on what keywords are used the most by your target audience.
 Check out this Local SEO Keyword Tool video for a quick tutorial.
 A few best practices to remember when using the Google Keyword Tool:

-Let’s use a company called Animal Pros as an example.
-They have locations across the Southeastern United States.
-While it’s true to say that being #1 on Google for “wildlife removal” would bring Animal Pros’ website an enormous amount of visitors of potential customers, how qualified would those visitors be?
+wildlife removal " would bring Animal Pros' website an enormous amount of visitors of potential customers, how qualified would those visitors be?
 How much of that traffic is coming from the Southeastern United States versus say California or Texas?
-Better keywords for Animal Pros to be #1 on would be “raccoon removal Nashville” or “wildlife removal in Nashville TN”– less traffic for sure, but a better chance of acquiring customers that they can actually serve.
+Better keywords for Animal Pros to be #1 on would be "raccoon removal Nashville" or "wildlife removal in Nashville TN"– less traffic for sure, but a better chance of acquiring customers that they can actually serve.

 The takeaway: if you're trying to obtain business specifically from your local area, then make sure there is a local indicator within your keyword.
 Avoid local indicators if you're trying to obtain business on a national scale (example: "buy electronic medical records software").